-Hospital-acquired pneumonia (HAP) or nosocomial pneumonia is defined by the American Thoracic Society (ATS) guidelines as pneumonias that occur more than 48 hours after hospital administration but were not present at the time of admission.
+Hospital-acquired pneumonia (often abbreviated as HAP) or nosocomial pneumonia is defined by the American Thoracic Society (ATS) guidelines as pneumonias that occur more than 48 hours after hospital administration but were not present at the time of admission.

 It can be a common cause of pneumonia in patients admitted to intensive care units (ICU) and those on mechanical ventilation (ventilator-associated pneumonia).
 While all ages and both sexes can be affected, elderly patients are more prone.

 - early onset: within 4 days of admission

 - late onset: after day 5 of admission

 Hospital acquired pneumonia commonly results from colonised upper respiratory tract infections being aspirated into the lower respiratory tract and ascending infection from the stomach (i.e. ingested oropharyngeal secretions).

 Common organisms for early onset type are Streptococcus pneumoniae and Haemophilus influenzae.

 Intubation and ventilatory support bypass normal defence mechanism predisposing patients to infection.